Captain Fresh/B2B SEAFOOD / MARKETPLACE / COLD CHAINUpdated: 07 May 2026

 The FY2025 audit makes the FY2026 question precise.

 Will the deferred tax assumption hold? ₹36 Cr of FY25 PAT came from recognising deferred tax assets.
-If FY26 PBT is also thin, the headline PAT depends again on the tax line.
-Investors will want to see a real PBT inflection.
+The auditor's decision to recognise this implies confidence in future profitability.
+If FY26 PBT is also thin, the credit line continues to support PAT.
+If FY26 PBT compresses, the credit may reverse, the assumption depends on the trajectory continuing.

 Employer Health Signal